tart-telescope/sbc_code/software/README.md

     cd software

-Edit docker-compose.yml and change LOGIN_PW= from passwd to your secure password.
+Edit docker compose.yml and change LOGIN_PW= from passwd to your secure password.
 This password is used to log in to the TART web interface

 Now run

-    docker-compose build
+    docker compose build
 This last step can take ages (around 1 hour or so)

 This will build all the necessary sofware on the Pi.
 To run all the software an services.
 Type

-    docker-compose up
+    docker compose up

 This will launch all the necessary processes in docker containers on the pi.